NanoComp/meep/doc/docs/Introduction.md

 ### Units in Meep

-You may have noticed the lack of annoying constants like ε<sub>0</sub>, μ<sub>0</sub>, and [c](https://en.wikipedia.org/wiki/Speed_of_light) — that's because Meep uses "dimensionless" units where all these constants are unity (you can tell it was written by theorists).
+You may have noticed the lack of annoying constants like ε<sub>0</sub>, μ<sub>0</sub>, and [c](https://en.wikipedia.org/wiki/Speed_of_light) — that's because Meep uses **dimensionless** units where all these constants are unity.
 As a practical matter, almost everything you might want to compute (transmission spectra, frequencies, etcetera) is expressed as a ratio anyway, so the units end up cancelling.

 In particular, because Maxwell's equations are scale invariant (multiplying the sizes of everything by 10 just divides the corresponding solution frequencies by 10), it is convenient in electromagnetic problems to choose **scale-invariant units** (see [our online textbook](http://ab-initio.mit.edu/book), ch.
 2).
 That means that we pick some characteristic lengthscale in the system, $a$, and use that as our unit of distance.

 Moreover, since $c=1$ in Meep units, $a$ (or $a/c$) is our unit of *time* as well.
 In particular, the frequency *f* in Meep (corresponding to a time dependence $e^{-i 2\pi f t}$) is always specified in units of $c/a$ (or equivalently ω is specified in units of $2\pi c/a$), which is equivalent to specifying *f* as $1/T$: the inverse of the optical period $T$ in units of $a/c$.
 This, in turn, is equivalent to specifying *f* as $a/\lambda$ where $\lambda$ is the vacuum wavelength.
 A similar scheme is used in [MPB](http://mpb.readthedocs.io).

-For example, suppose we are describing some nanophotonic structure at infrared frequencies, where it is convenient to specify distances in microns.
+For example, suppose we are describing some photonic structure at infrared frequencies, where it is convenient to specify distances in microns.
 Thus, we let $a = 1 \mu\textrm{m}$.
 Then, if we want to specify a source corresponding to $\lambda = 1.55 \mu\textrm{m}$, we specify the frequency *f* as 1/1.55 = 0.6452.
 If we want to run our simulation for 100 periods, we then run it for 155 time units (= 100 / *f*).

 A transmission spectrum, for example, would be a ratio of transmitted to incident intensities, so the units of **E** are irrelevant unless there are nonlinearities.